 Alternatively, you can also opt for a bus transfer from Ercolano (near Herculaneum) or from Pompeii.
 You’ll usually see buses to Mt Vesuvius near the entrance of Pompeii, just be sure they actually include the entrance to the site and not just the bus transfer (or book this Mt Vesuvius tour from Pompeii)!

 In Ercolano, you’ll find the Vesuvio Express bus transfer service near the Ercolano Scavi railway station.
 You have to get a ticket for the bus, but keep in mind that you still need to book the Mt Vesuvius entrance ticket as well (and be sure that the times correspond).
-Or you can book a bus transfer and a ticket together (it costs a bit more, but is easier).
+TIP: You can simply book a bus transfer and a ticket together (it costs a bit more, but it’s so much easier).

 LEARN MORE: Complete Guide to Visiting Mount Vesuvius